Grizell Steevens

 Griselda Steevens (also known as Grizel Steevens or Grizell Steevens) (1653 – 18 March 1746) was a philanthropist and a benefactor of Dr Steevens' Hospital in Dublin.
 For a time it was commonly known as "Madame Steevens' Hospital".

 Life

 Steevens was born in 1653 in Wiltshire, in England.
-She was the twin sister of Dr Richard Steevens (1653–1710), a Dublin physician.
+She was the twin sister of Richard Steevens (1653–1710), a Dublin physician.
 They were the children of John, a Royalist cleric, and his wife Constance.
 The family moved to Athlone, Co Westmeath when John was made a rector there in 1664.